TinyBoxDev/TinyServer/README.md

 ### The controller

-To write a controller, simply you hate to create a python class into the `app/controllers` folder that extends TinyController.
+To write a controller, simply you have to create a python class into the `app/controllers` folder that extends TinyController.
 For example, look at this `test.py` class:

 	#!/usr/bin/env python
 	# encoding: utf-8